aakers24/THM/Paths/SOC1/SOC1.md

 * OSQuery is an open-source and cross-platform tool that represents the operating system as a relational database, allowing queries using SQL syntax.

 * OSQuery interactive mode is called by using `osqueryi`.
 Once run, `.help` runs the help command, as meta commands have a period prepended.

 ---

+### Wazuh

+* Wazuh is a free, open-source, scalable, and extensible EDR system that uses a management-agent paradigm.

+* The Wazuh manager is installed on/as a server and the agent is installed on the endpoints that are being monitored.
+The Agents can be grouped, and are provided an address (Domain or IP) to send their logs to (the manager).

+* Wazuh Agent vuln scans take the installed applications and their version numbers and send this information to the manager which has a database of CVEs that it compares with to check for vulnerabilities.
+This scan is performed on install and requires an interval be set at which the scan will run.

+* The Agents can also be set to check their configuration against a ruleset for compliance.
+This can be checked against frameworks/standards such as MITRE and NIST.
+This is also run on install by default.

+* As previously noted, the Wazuh agents collects logs and sends those logs to their manager.
+This works on all operating systems (obviously).
+Wazuh can be configured to grab and send any log.
+E.g.:

+    * On Windows, Sysmon can be configured, then Wazuh can be configured to send those Sysmon logs, and the Wazuh manager can be configured to visualize this data.

+    * On Linux, just as any system there are numerous logs, but an example is auditd.
+This can be configured in many ways and then the log can be collected using the Wazuh Log Collector, and sent to the manager.

+* Wazuh has premade rules for log analysis, but custom rules are made using XML.

+* Wazuh also features a web API.
+The client must authenticate and then use a token given by the manager.
+Once this is done, HTTP requests can be sent to the manager and can be used to interact with it.
+There is also an API console which is less flexible and powerful than the CLI, but allows use with a GUI.

+* Wazuh can also create reports which give a summary of events on an agent.
+These can be easily generated and viewed through the manager server.

+---